shirish93/shirish93.github.io/_failedprojects/laptop-carts.md

 ---
-layout: post
-title:  "Shuttling laptops in carts: foiled by lack of clear and united team vision"
 author: shirish
-categories: [ innovation, postmortem, ideas, laptops, ecosystem ]
+categories:
+- innovation
+- postmortem
+- ideas
+- laptops
+- ecosystem
 image: assets/images/laptop.png
+last_modified_at: '2026-08-04'
+layout: post
+title: 'Shuttling laptops in carts: foiled by lack of clear and united team vision'
 ---

 My idea was for a local business to purchase dozens of laptops and shuttle them across different community schools within a neighborhood.
 At the time, laptops were not as affordable or as common as they are today, and community schools had a limited supply of desktop computers for computer science classes.